 We believe that in order for our Board to effectively guide us to long-term sustainable, dependable performance, it should be composed of individuals with sophistication and experience in the many disciplines that impact our business.
 In order to best serve our shareholders, we seek to have a Board, as a whole, that is competent in key corporate disciplines, including accounting and financial acumen, business judgment, crisis management, governance, leadership, people management, risk management, social responsibility, reputational issues, strategy, and strategic planning.
 Additionally, we desire that the Board have specific knowledge related to our industry, such as expertise in manufacturing, self-storage, commercial, and industrial building solutions, access controls, and related automation technologies.
-The Nominating and Corporate Governance Committee believes that all directors must, at a minimum, meet the criteria set forth in the Company's Code of Ethics and in the Corporate Governance Guidelines, which specify, among other things, that the Nominating and Corporate Governance Committee will consider criteria such as qualifications, qualities, skills, and other expertise in the context of the needs of the Board.
+The Nominating and Corporate Governance Committee believes that all directors must, at a minimum, meet the criteria set forth in the Company's Code of Ethics and in the Corporate Governance Committee will consider criteria such as qualifications, qualities, skills, and other expertise in the context of the needs of the Board.
 In addressing issues of diversity in particular, the Nominating and Corporate

 Governance Committee considers a nominee's differences in gender, ethnicity, tenure, skills and experience.
 The Nominating and Corporate Governance Committee believes that diversity of backgrounds and viewpoints is a key attribute for a director nominee.
 While we currently do not have a formal policy on diversity, when considering the selection of director nominees, the Nominating and Corporate Governance Committee considers individuals with diverse viewpoints, accomplishments, cultural background, professional expertise, and diversity in gender, ethnicity, race, skills and geographic representation, that, when considered as a group, provide a sufficient mix of perspectives to allow the Board to best fulfill its responsibilities to the long-term interests of our shareholders.
 Further, our Board is committed to seeking qualified women and individuals from underrepresented minority groups to include in the pool from which new candidates are selected.
-Currently, of the nine directors on our Board, one independent director is of Latino descent.
-Additionally, two independent directors identify as female.
-The Nominating and Corporate Governance Committee also will consider a combination of factors for each director, including some or all of the following:
+Currently, of the nine directors one Board, one independent director is of Latino descent.
+Additionally, two independent directors for each director, including some or all of the following:

-- the nominee's ability to represent all shareholders without a conflict of interest - the nominee's ability to work in and promote a productive environment and corporate culture that promotes compliance with legal and regulatory requirements and the ethical conduct of the Company's business - whether the nominee has sufficient time and willingness to fulfill the substantial duties and responsibilities of a director, - whether the nominee has demonstrated the high level of character, ethics, and integrity expected by the Company, - whether the nominee possesses the broad professional and leadership experience and skills necessary to effectively respond to the complex issues encountered by a publicly traded company, - the nominee's ability to apply sound and independent business judgment. - the diverse attributes of the nominee, such as differences in background, qualifications, and personal characteristics, and - other attributes that the Nominating and Corporate Governance Committee may consider in the exercise of its judgment.
+- the nominee's ability to represent all shareholders without a conflict of interest, - the nominee's ability to work in and promote a productive environment and corporate culture that promotes compliance with legal and regulatory requirements and the ethical conduct of the Company's business, - whether the nominee has sufficient time and willingness to fulfill the substantial duties and responsibilities of a director, - whether the nominee has demonstrated the high level of character, ethics, and integrity expected by the Company, - whether the nominee possesses the broad professional and leadership experience and skills necessary to effectively respond to the complex issues encountered by a publicly traded company, - the nominee's ability to apply sound and independent business judgment, - the diverse attributes of the nominee, such as differences in background, qualifications, and personal characteristics, and - other attributes that the Nominating and Corporate Governance Committee may consider in the exercise of its judgment.